go1com/go1-coding-challenge/quiz-results/quiz-results.md

 For this challenge, we'll be looking at the quality of a given quiz.
 The dataset contains a list of correct answers and a list of anonymised learner answers.

-We're interesting in finding out about what's the easiest question in the quiz.
+We're interested in finding out about what's the easiest question in the quiz.
 The easiest question is question most learners get correct.

 Return the index of the question most learners get correct.